Saturday, May 31, 2003

 (See you there.
 Os.)

-As everyone knows, the printed Herald continues not only to go from strength to strength but our online edition has had a few technical difficulties.
+As everyone knows, the printed Herald continues to go from strength to strength but our online edition has had a few technical difficulties.
 These are known to the propellerheads as bugs (technical jargon for buggers.)

 We are giving the AudioBlogger people a piece of our mind over the unseemly way that our reporters' messages are being filed, and over the lack of an edit or delete facility for them.
 We are giving another piece of our mind to the BlogSpot people who have let us down badly after we moved our hosting to their deluxe option, since when our pictures have been taking forever to download.
-Quite frankly we've told them that Fred Karno's Circus could do a better job of running a server, for God's sake throw another shovel of coal on your servers.
+Quite frankly we've told them that Fred Karno's Circus could do a better job, for God's sake throw another shovel of coal on your servers.
 The pictures were downloading faster last week when they were still on the my son's GameBoy machine.
 We are giving another piece of our mind to the Union about their unservient attitude.
 There's nothing else we can do for the time being as we cannot afford to lose any more pieces of our mind, there's hardly any left.

 This not being able to edit and delete items almost makes our online edition unsustainable but we refuse to sink even though we are only a little skiff loaded with a thousand tons of coal.